Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective within an organization and the larger job market.
+A lack of personal growth could make employees less competitive within an organization and in the overall job market.

-- Transferable Skill Set Development: Investing time to develop capabilities required by other connected fields.
+- Transferable Skill Set Development: Investing time in developing the skills required by other fields.

 Negativity